You can store temporal data in a variety of ways. Here are some best practices you can follow when storing your temporal data.

 It is recommended that you store the time stamps of your temporal data in a date field.
 This is a database field type specifically for storing time and date information.
 It is most efficient for query performance and supports more sophisticated database queries than when storing time in a numeric or string field.

-Depending on your needs, you can also store the time stamps in your data in string or numeric fields.
+If a date field cannot be used, you can store the time stamps in your data in string or numeric fields.
 For example, you can store yearly data as 2000, 2001, and so on.
+For string fields, the need for efficient querying and sorting means that the text values must list the time unit values from largest to smallest, such as 20120126 for January 26, 2012.

 Date display is only supported for the range of AD100 to AD10,000.
 To work with dates outside this range, it is recommended that you convert your values into either a numeric format (and filter using the range slider) or a string format (for labeling).